William Shakespeare and his World

 The history of Elizabethan England is almost as good a story as anything Shakespeare wrote, and it would be difficult to discuss his work without giving a sense of the historical context.
 This class and the following aim to fill that gap.

-A complete set of PowerPoint presentations, covering British history
+A complete set of video presentations, covering British history

 up to 1714 (the end of the Stuart dynasty) can be found here.